maekitalo/tntnet/doc/man/ecppc.1.markdown

   this component.
 The output can be included into a Makefile.
 Ecpp-dependencies are introduces by the <%include>-tag.

+`-C, --cmake`
+  Prints ecpp dependencies in a syntax, which `cmake` understands.

 `-n` *name*
   Set the name of the component.
 Normally this is derived from the source-file-name by removing the path and .ecpp-extension.